DiliniRajapaksha/BotAndBeyondAI/README.md

 - 📦 Any dependencies or links mentioned

 ## Stay Updated
-Join my newsletter for updates on new tools, code drops, and behind-the-scenes of my builds:
+Join my newsletter for updates on my journey, code drops, and behind-the-scenes of my builds: https://journey.botandbeyondai.com/subscribe